MadRajib/Neural-Network/README.md

 # Neural-Network
-My very own neural network written from scratch in python. using the guide
+My very own neural network to detect numerical digits from 0 to 9, written from scratch in python. using the guide
 Make Your Own Neural Network: A Gentle Journey Through the Mathematics of Neural Networks, and Making Your Own Using the Python Computer Language by Tariq Rashid https://amzn.to/2Nd8kdR